moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 You should have MoveIt! configuration package for your robot that was created by using the `Setup Assistant <../setup_assistant/setup_assistant_tutorial.html>`_

 Installing OpenRAVE on Ubuntu 16.04 is tricky.
-Here are 2 blog posts that give slightly different recepies for installing OpenRAVE.
+Here are 2 blog posts that give slightly different recipes for installing OpenRAVE.

  * `Stéphane Caron's Installing OpenRAVE on Ubuntu 16.04 <https://scaron.info/teaching/installing-openrave-on-ubuntu-16.04.html>`_
  * `Francisco Suárez-Ruiz's Robotics Workstation Setup in Ubuntu 16.04 <https://fsuarez6.github.io/blog/workstation-setup-xenial>`_